Mount Adrah: History

 Irvine Crain married Jane Whiticker, daughter of Richard and Mary Ann Whiticker of Jellingroo, Mundarlo, in the Gundagai district.
 The couple built their first home near the "Big S" bend of Nacki Nacki Creek before taking over the Mount Adrah Hotel.
 Previously, Irvine and his brother Andrew had constructed a homestead on Mount Adrah Station.
-It was destroyed during the widespread bushfires that swept through the region on New Year's Day in 1905, causing significant damage across the district.
+It was destroyed during the widespread bushfires that swept through the region on New Year's Day in 1905, known as Black Sunday.
 The homestead was later rebuilt, continuing as the Crain family residence and the centre of operations for Mount Adrah Station.

-In March 1971, a memorial wall with a bronze plaque was erected by descendants at the site where Thomas and Matilda Crain first selected land at Mount Adrah on 1 March 1866.
-The marker continues to commemorate the Crain family’s foundational connection to the district.
+Irvine's younger brother, William Crain, took up land in the northern part of Mount Adrah and expanded his holding over time, naming the property Bangadang.
+During the 1905 bushfires, reports noted that his holdings were swept by fire, but the house was prevented from catching alight.

-The Mount Adrah district has experienced several significant bushfires since European settlement, including the 1905 fire that destroyed the Crain homestead.
+The Mount Adrah district has experienced several significant bushfires since European settlement, including Black Sunday in 1905, which was described as causing enormous devastation with serious loss of life and property.
 More than a century later, during the 2019–2020 bushfire season, the area was again affected by fire activity, including the Dunns Road Fire, which led to the temporary closure of the Hume Highway near Tumblong.
-Local authorities issued warnings for residents between Tarcutta and Adelong, with fire crews responding to rapidly changing conditions.
+Warnings were issued for residents between Tarcutta and Adelong, with fire crews responding to rapidly changing conditions.
 Highfield Farm & Woodland, a regenerative farming property at Mount Adrah, was among those impacted, later recognised with a produce award for its recovery and land stewardship efforts.

+Another of the Crain brothers, Samuel Lindsay Crain, served on local government bodies in the district, including appointment to the Provisional Council of the Shire of Tumut in 1928.
+He also served as a councillor of Tumut Shire and, for a time, Shire president.

+In March 1971, a memorial wall with a bronze plaque was erected by descendants at the site where Thomas and Matilda Crain first selected land at Mount Adrah on 1 March 1866.
+The marker, located on the Snowy Mountains Highway, continues to commemorate the Crain family’s connection to the district.